thoughtbot/ruby-science/release/ruby-science.md

 ### Next Steps

-* Check for other occurances of the duplicated view code in your application and replace them with the newly extracted partial.
+* Check for other occurrences of the duplicated view code in your application and replace them with the newly extracted partial.

 # Extract Validator

-A form of [Extract Class](#extract-class) used to remove complex validation details from `ActiveRecord` models.
+Extract Validator is a form of [extract class](#extract-class) that is used to remove complex validation details from `ActiveRecord` models.
 This technique also prevents duplication of validation code across several files.

 ### Uses

-* Keep validation implementation details out of models.
+* Keeps validation implementation details out of models.
-* Encapsulate validation details into a single file, following the [Single Responsibility Principle](#single-responsibility-principle).
+* Encapsulates validation details into a single file, following the [single responsibility principle](#single-responsibility-principle).
-* Remove duplication among classes performing the same validation logic.
+* Removes duplication among classes performing the same validation logic.
-* Make validation logic easier to reuse, making it easier to [avoid duplication](#dry).
+* Makes validation logic easier to reuse, which makes it easier to [avoid duplication](#dry).

 ### Example

 The `Invitation` class has validation details in-line.
-It checks that the `repient_email` matches the formatting of the regular expression `EMAIL_REGEX`.
+It checks that the `recipient_email` matches the formatting of the regular expression `EMAIL_REGEX`.

 ```ruby
 # app/models/invitation.rb